Are you trying to make an international money transfer? Then you’ll need to know what IBAN and SWIFT BIC codes are and where to find them.

 Identification

-The main difference between an IBAN and SWIFT BIC code lies in what they’re used to identify.
-A SWIFT code refers to a bank, while an IBAN will identify a specific bank account.
+The main difference between an IBAN and a SWIFT BIC code lies in what they’re used to identify.
+A SWIFT code identifies a bank, while an IBAN identifies a specific bank account.

 Basically, a SWIFT number tells you where to pay, and an IBAN tells you who to pay.